-- any bill, placard or poster having reference to an election or any printed document distributed for the group of candidates; purpose of promoting or procuring the election of a print or publish, or cause to be printed or published, - 9 paragraph; post or cause to be posted any such bill, placard or poster as is specified in sub-paragraph (a) of this - O of this ment for the distribute or cause to be distributed any printed docuparagraph purpose specified in sub-paragraph (a)
+- (a) print or publish, or cause to be printed or published, any bill, placard or poster having reference to an election or any printed document distributed for the purpose of promoting or procuring the election of a group of candidates; - (b) post or cause to be posted any such bill, placard or poster as is specified in sub-paragraph (a) of this paragraph; - (c) distribute or cause to be distributed any printed document for the purpose specified in sub-paragraph (a) of this paragraph;

 unless the bill, placard, poster or document bears upon the face thereof the names and addresses of the printer and publisher.
-(2) For the purposes of this regulation, any process for multi-

-- ingly. plying copies of a document, other than copying it by hand, shall be deemed to be printing and the word "printer" shall be construed accord- - (3) Any candidate, or any election agent who contravenes the provisions of this regulation shall be guilty of an illegal practice; and any other person who contravenes the provisions of this regulation shall, on summary conviction, be liable to a fine not exceeding five hundred dollars.
+- (2) For the purposes of this regulation, any process for multiplying copies of a document, other than copying it by hand, shall be deemed to be printing and the word "printer" shall be construed accordingly. - (3) Any candidate, or any election agent who contravenes the provisions of this regulation shall be guilty of an illegal practice; and any other person who contravenes the provisions of this regulation shall, on summary conviction, be liable to a fine not exceeding five hundred dollars.

-Miscellaneous illegal practices
+Miscellaneous practices